twilight-rs/twilight/CONTRIBUTING.md

 Pull requests must be named with the format `{crate}: {short description of change}`, and should use lower case letters.
 If the change spans more than one crate, separate the crate names with a comma and a space: `{crate1}, {crate2}: {short description of change}`.
 Pull requests must be made from a new branch.
-Please avoid making pull requests from the `trunk` branch.
+Please avoid making pull requests from the HEAD branch.
 If adding a feature or enhancement, use the term `add` or something sufficiently similar.
 If fixing a bug, use the term `fix`, or something sufficiently similar.
 Avoid force-pushing to a pull request branch, as this erases review comment history.